 Weather does not care about your plans

 Our travels the following day started off cold and sunny.
 We were excited that the skies were clear, because we would be driving down the Icefields Parkway to Banff National Park.
-The Icefields are 230 km of mountains, waterfalls, glaciers, and all-around beautiful views.
+The Icefields are 230 km of Canadian Rocky Mountains, waterfalls, glaciers, and all-around beautiful views.

 It started to rain as soon as we got onto the Icefields Parkway.
 Not what we expected.
 We braved the first few waterfalls in the rain, and all was fine.
 I was so excited to show my dad the Athabasca Glacier, which sits at the top of a mountain pass.
 As soon as we started climbing that pass, it started to snow.
 By the time we got up to the glacier, the world was a snowy white.
 You could not see the glacier, or even an outline of it.
 The weather remained less than optimal for the rest of the drive.
 You can’t win them all.